 As a Principal Investigator (PI) at Mississippi State University, your role brings significant rewards and responsibilities.
 The PI has primary responsibility for the technical execution of the project and compliance with both the institution and the sponsor’s financial and administrative policies, and all regulations associated with the management of the award.
-Sponsored Programs Administration (SPA) is here to assist you along the way, and we are committed to helping you find the resources you need to navigate through the proposal and award process.
+Office of Sponsored Projects (OSP) is here to assist you along the way, and we are committed to helping you find the resources you need to navigate through the proposal and award process.

 - Department/College Resources